JessieGeorge/HW3_George/readme.txt

 MotionCompensation.java:
 Moved searcher instantiation so I could pass relevant params.

-searchCompensate method calls a type of search method based on user's choice of type.
+searchCompensate method calls a type of search method based on user's choice: Fast Search or Full Search.
+Half-pel after if specified.
-Fast Search / Full Search, Half-pel.
+It also calculates the motion vector and residual.

 image2Frame method uses grayscale equation from Canvas. frame2Image self-explanatory.